WebAssembly/spec/document/core/appendix/properties.rst

 :ref:`function <syntax-funcinst>`, :ref:`table <syntax-tableinst>`, :ref:`memory <syntax-meminst>`, :ref:`global <syntax-globalinst>`, and :ref:`module <syntax-moduleinst>` instances that are themselves valid, relative to :math:`S`.

 To that end, each kind of instance is classified by a respective :ref:`function <syntax-functype>`, :ref:`table <syntax-tabletype>`, :ref:`memory <syntax-memtype>`, or :ref:`global <syntax-globaltype>` type.
-Module instances are classified by *module contexts*, which are regular :ref:`contexts <context>` that are repurposed as module types describing the :ref:`index spaces <syntax-index>` defined by a module.
+Module instances are classified by *module contexts*, which are regular :ref:`contexts <context>` repurposed as module types describing the :ref:`index spaces <syntax-index>` defined by a module.